typhomnt/Website/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website.
-I'm Maxime Garcia, a Post-Doc working at Inria Rhone Alples, in the Maverick Team.
+I'm Maxime Garcia, a Post-Doc working at Inria Rhone Alpes, in the Maverick Team.
 On this website I post articles on my research results as well as articles on the Game Engine I develop.

 My students can also find praticals topics and courses slides in the teaching resources section.